|SURVEY OF THE UNIVERSE OF POSTSECONDARY INSTITUTIONS|

 In addition, the following can be separate reporting entities in IPEDS, and are referred to as “institutions”:

-There are about 7,300 Title IV institutions that report data to IPEDS.
+There are about 6,760 Title IV institutions that report data to IPEDS.
 Postsecondary institutions that do not participate in Title IV programs can submit data to IPEDS on a voluntary basis.
-About 200 institutions do this each year.
+About 140 non‑title IV institutions participated in the 2017‑18 data collection.

 On a yearly basis, Title IV institutions may be required to complete a reporting map before submitting IPEDS data.
 An institution’s IPEDS Reporting Map describes how the data from the various additional locations that are listed on the institution’s PPA are accounted for in the institution’s IPEDS reporting.
 If there are differences between how the institution and additional locations are listed in IPEDS and how they are listed on the PPA, the institution must explain what that means for the institution’s IPEDS reporting.
 Screens are presented on which to do this.
 The reporting relationships that can exist are: